purvanshi/isolvemath/README.md

 **Current Work and research**
 =========================
-The code at present is highly domain specific.
-To make it more generic, we have decided to solve word problems from basic.
-At present we are working on 4 basic operation problems(single and multistep).
-For better accuracies we will use deep neural networks to train our data.
+We have worked on the arithmetic word problem solver http://www.aclweb.org/anthology/I17-3017 The code at present is highly domain specific.
+To make it more generic, we would be using deep learning and semantic graph formation technique to solve a wide variety of problems.

 **Who can contribute**